BeringLogic/DotFiles/fonts/.fonts/Lilex/README.md

 * https://github.com/ryanoasis/nerd-fonts/
 * https://github.com/ryanoasis/nerd-fonts/releases/latest/

-# Fira Code
+# Lilex

-**Fira Code** is a free monospaced font with programming ligatures.
+**Lilex** is an open source programming font

-For more information have a look at the upstream website: https://github.com/tonsky/FiraCode
+For more information have a look at the upstream website: https://github.com/mishamyrt/Lilex

-Version: 6.2
+Version: 2.400

 ## Which font?